incubyte/incubyte.github.io/content/blog/build-deployment-case-study.md

 card_2_slug="finance-case-study/"
 +++

-Streamlining Expense Tracking Process by Modernizing a Solution for a US-Based Expense Management Solution Provider.
+Streamlining expense tracking process by modernizing a solution for a US-based expense management solution provider.